Destination Pakistan Guide

 The town of Chilas is surrounded by striking petroglyphs, particularly the ‘Chilas I’ site, which features inscriptions on both sides of the KKH and is considered a key Karakoram Highway Attraction spot.
 One of the most striking carvings here is the depiction of a large stupa with flying banners.
 Across the river, visitors can marvel at stones bearing art showcasing mythical animals, battle scenes, royal lineages, and Buddhist tales.
 Another site, ‘Chilas II,’ located near the police check post on the KKH, features a huge rock adorned with hunting and battle scenes, a Buddhist stupa, the long-horned ibex, and symbols of fertility.

-Fairy Meadows and Nanga Parbat
+Nanga Parbat View

 The Karakoram Highway